AFLplusplus/AFLplusplus/docs/custom_mutators.md

     e.g. via IPC.
 This replaces some usage of utils/afl_proxy but requires that you start the target with afl-fuzz.
     Example: [custom_mutators/examples/custom_send.c](../custom_mutators/examples/custom_send.c)

+- `fuzz_run` (optional):

+    This method can be used if you want to run target yourself, i.e. totally disable forkserver.
+    This is useful when running a daemon, only start and connect once on init, then send command on each run, result in a similar situation with persistent mode.
+    You need to set `__AFL_SHM_ID` and `AFL_MAP_SIZE` environ variables in an execve.
+    Each time called, AFL++ will clear the trace_bits for you, so you don't need to bother with this.
+    Note: only one `fuzz_run` is allowed, even with many custom mutators.

 - `queue_new_entry` (optional):